ErpNetDocs/tech/modules/logistics/procurement/index.md

 ### Suppliers

-On the **Procurement** section, it's necessary to establish one or more Suppliers.
+In the **Procurement** section, it's necessary to establish one or more suppliers.
 These **suppliers** are responsible for providing products to the warehouse.

 ![picture](pictures/Procurement_Suppliers_15_03.png)